ontology-tools/py-horned-owl/docs/source/usage.rst

 Use :func:`PyIndexedOntology.get_components <pyhornedowl.PyIndexedOntology.get_components>` to get all components of an ontology.
 Components include additional constructs like rules.

 Use :func:`PyIndexedOntology.get_axioms_for_iri <pyhornedowl.PyIndexedOntology.get_axioms_for_iri>` to get all axioms that a occurs in.
-This contains axioms where the IRI occurs, for example, in nested class expressions.
+This includes axioms where the IRI occurs, for example, in nested class expressions.

 If you want to query axioms for an entity by their OBO ID, ensure, that a prefix is added.
 Then, you can use :func:`PyIndexedOntology.get_axioms_for_iri <pyhornedowl.PyIndexedOntology.get_axioms_for_iri>` as IDs are just CURIEs.